NoahGrahamDev/NoahGrahamDev/README.md

 ---

 ### 🚀 About Me
-💻 I'm a **software developer & student** passionate about cybersecurity, low-level programming, and automation.
+💻 I'm a **software developer & student** passionate about cybersecurity, user-focused programming, and automation.
 🔭 Currently working on **[Manu Search](https://github.com/NoahGrahamDev/manu-search)** – a project that makes searching easier.
 🧠 Diving into **Computer Vision Pose Estimation** and exploring how machines interpret human movement.
 🔐 Interested in **cybersecurity & ethical hacking** – always looking for ways to make software more secure.
-🌍 I love **learning languages** – both programming and human (¡Hola! こんにちは!).
+🌍 I love **learning languages** – both programming and human.
-🎯 My goal? **To build meaningful software & push the boundaries of my knowledge.**
+🎯 My goal? **To build meaningful software and always learn new things.**

 ---

 ### ⚡ Fun Facts
 - 🛠 Started programming at **13** – self-taught & constantly growing.
-- 🐧 Linux is my go-to OS (Yes, I love customizing my terminal).
+- 🐧 Linux is my go-to OS (And no, I don't use Arch btw).
-- 🔎 Reverse engineering & security research fascinate me.
+- 🔎 Reverse engineering & security research fascinates me.
 - 🌲 Big fan of **nature, hiking, and city life** – the best of both worlds!

 ---